sharduul/chalk/_posts/2019-5-3-6-money-mistakes-to-avoid.md

 It is not that bad though.
 You just need to be mindful about it.
 It is not to say that you should not study or get a degree.

-I did it - I am a Masters student in Computer Science.
+I did it - I have a Masters degree in Computer Science.
 You don't necessarily have to go to the top college in the country.
-Average colleges are as great as the top ones.
-Even community colleges are surprisingly good.
-I know so many friends who had attended community college and they are well settled in their careers with high paying jobs.
+Average colleges are as great as the top ones. **Even community colleges are surprisingly good.** I know so many friends who had attended community college and they are well settled in their careers with high paying jobs.

 My advice is - be mindful about the fees of your college.

-Going further I have also seen many students pursuing degrees that do not have scope to create wealth.
+I have also seen many students pursuing degrees that do not have scope to create wealth.
 And if your goal is to be financially independent as soon as possible you will have to be smart about which field of interest you choose.

 Getting into debt just to get a degree - which does not even pay off well at the end is the biggest mistake one can commit in their life.
 Some skills don't even require a degree.
 Just take an online course.
 Or learn from a mentor.